Sensitive compartmented information facility

-When Donald Trump became president in 2017, a SCIF was set up at his Mar-a-Lago resort in Florida, which he referred to as his Winter White House.
-Trump (at the head of the table with various cabinet members, advisers, and staffers) is seen here monitoring the Syrian cruise missile attack from the Mar-a-Lago SCIF.
+President Barack Obama and Susan Rice in a SCIF in Havana, Cuba, receiving an update on a terrorist attack in Brussels, March 22, 2016.

-A sensitive compartmented information facility (SCIF /skIf/), in United States military, national security/national defense and intelligence parlance, is an enclosed area within a building that is used to process sensitive compartmented information (SCI) types of classified information.
+A sensitive compartmented information facility (SCIF /skIf/) is a secure facility for handling intelligence subject to the United States' Sensitive Compartmented Information system.
+SCIFs are built according to specifications dictated by the National Counterintelligence and Security Center.

 SCIFs can be either permanent or temporary and can be set up in official government buildings (such as the Situation Room in the White House), onboard ships, in private residences of officials, or in hotel rooms and other places of necessity for officials when traveling.
-Portable SCIFs can also be quickly set up when needed during emergency situations.
+Portable SCIFs can also be established when needed during emergency situations.